 Many Danish companies have not built their successes on huge marketing budgets as seen in other parts of the world.
 They’re not focused on telling people how good they are—but prefer to focus on fundamental business values such as good engineering practice, employee skills development and problem-solving.

-Consider Danisco A/S, a large Denmark-based manufacturer of food ingredients that is now part of DuPont Nutrition & Health.
-According to Danisco’s management—and confirmed by a customer survey—one of the key reasons behind the company’s successful track record of growth and profitability has been the attitude and skills of its people.
-Danisco’s many scientists and application experts have worked closely with customers to solve problems, devise new recipes, and refine existing formulae have delivered a high-quality customer experience that built Danisco’s business.
+Consider DuPont Nutrition & Health, a large Denmark-based manufacturer of food ingredients.
+According to its management—and confirmed by a customer survey—one of the key reasons behind the company’s successful track record of growth and profitability has been the attitude and skills of its people.
+DuPont’s many scientists and application experts have worked closely with customers to solve problems, devise new recipes, and refine existing formulae have delivered a high-quality customer experience that built DuPont’s business.
 This is more valuable than most marketing strategies.